xqstencils/node-jest-react-component/README.md

-# Node Jest Server stencil
+# Node Jest React Component stencil
-This is a stencil for basic server base on node and jest.
+This is a stencil for react component base on node and jest.

 ## Current Status: